 The strains we hear in foreign lands,

 No echo from the heart can claim;

 The chords are swept by strangers' hands,

-And kindle in the breast no flame,
+And kindle in the breast no flame.

-Sweet though they be.
+Sweet though they be,

 No fond remembrance wakes to fling

-Its hallow'd influence o'er the chords;
+Its hallowed influence o'er the chords;

 As if a spirit touch'd the string,

 Breathing, in soft harmonious words,

 Deep melody.

-The music of our native shore
+The music of our shore

-A thousand lovely scenes endears;

-In magic tones it murmurs o'er
+A thousand logical and pendears; In magic tones it makes o'er

-The visions of our early years;-
+The visions of our early years;

 The hopes of youth;

 It wreathes again the flowers we wreathed

 In childhood's bright, unclouded day;

 It breathes again the vows we breathed,

 At beauty's shrine, when hearts were gay

 And whisper'd truth;